LGBTQ Adoption: Can Same-Sex Couples Adopt?

 Same-Sex Adoption: Pros and Cons

-Adoption is a great way for same-sex couples to grow their families, but there are some advantages and challenges of adoption to take into consideration before beginning the adoption process.
+Adoption is a great way for same-sex couples to grow their families, but there are some advantages and challenges of adoption to take into consideration before beginning the process.
+The pros and cons are the same for LGBTQ adoptions as they are for any other adoption — someone’s sexuality has no impact on their ability to be an amazing parent and their chance of experiencing challenges in the adoption process.

 In general, LGBT parents enjoy all of the same benefits of adoption as other adopting parents, including: